 We continue our Environment program [ENP] with some activities in Waste Management and Recycling.
 1200 children and seven village schools benefit weekly from our Waste Management and Recycling Program.
-Now 7000+ children have benefited from our Programs
+Now just under 10,000 children have benefitted from our Programs.

 We continue our Environment program [ENP] with some activities in Waste Management and Recycling, and delay the re-establishment our English Language Program [ELC] as we seek additional funding for 2011-2014 for these programs.
 1200 children benefit weekly from our programs.
 By the end of 2010 we have assisted 4500+ children in 8 years.